ui-router/angular-hybrid/README.md

 See the [hybrid sample app](https://github.com/ui-router/sample-app-ng1-to-ng2) for a full example.

+### UpgradeAdapter vs UpgradeModule

+Version 2.0.0 of `@uirouter/angular-hybrid` only supports `UpgradeAdapter`, which works fine but is no longer in development.
+Version 3.0.0 of `@uirouter/angular-hybrid` will support only `UpgradeModule` from `@angular/upgrade/static`, which is what the Angular team actively supports for hybrid mode.
+Because we  are dropping support for `UpgradeAdapter`, current users will have to switch to `UpgradeModule`.

 ### Getting started

 Remove `angular-ui-router` (or `@uirouter/angularjs`) from your package.json and replace it with `@uirouter/angular-hybrid`.